Oshawa Long-Term Disability Lawyers

 Table of Contents

 People pay monthly premiums to their insurance companies so that, in case of the worst, they will be able to access life-saving benefits payments.
-Certain businesses offer their employees access to a group insurance plan with coverage for Long-Term disability (LTD) benefits.
-People who do not have access to sufficient coverage through their employerโs insurance plan may decide to purchase their own private policy so that, in case they are unable to work as a result of a severe injury, physical illness, or mental disorder, they will be able to access the coverage they need to continue supporting themselves and their families.
+Certain businesses offer their employees access to a group insurance plan with coverage for long-term disability benefits.
+People who do not have access to sufficient coverage through their employer’s insurance plan may decide to purchase their own private policy so that, in case they are unable to work as a result of a severe injury, physical illness, or mental disorder, they will be able to access the coverage they need to continue supporting themselves and their families.

 LTD benefits can provide eligible insurance policyholders with between 60-70% of their regular earnings when they cannot return to work after receiving a diagnosis for a disabling medical condition.
 These monthly income replacement payments can go a long way to helping people living with a disability make ends meet.
-Although LTD benefits recipients cannot collect the full amount of income to which they have become accustomed, the insurance coverage available to them can provide a degree of financial stability and a much-needed sense of security during a difficult and tumultuous time.ย

 Sadly, many claims for LTD benefits are turned down by insurance providers, and the payments to which policyholders should be entitled are withheld.
-Often, this happens when applicants submit claims for so-called โinvisibleโ injuries or illnesses.
-The severity of โinvisibleโ injuries or illnesses is subjective, meaning there is no metric or test to objectively observe its impacts on a patient.
-Since these conditions cannot be proven by analyzing the results of medical tests and their impact on a personโs ability to perform their jobs cannot be objectively measured, many policyholders who should be eligible to receive LTD benefits receive a denied claim.ย
+Often, this happens when applicants submit claims for so-called “invisible” injuries or illnesses.
+The severity of “invisible” injuries or illnesses is subjective, meaning there is no metric or test to objectively observe their impacts on a patient.

 Some examples of invisible injuries or illnesses that are often unfairly dismissed by insurers include: